fredbi/go-cli/README.md

 The config part is largely based on some seminal past work by [@casualjim](https://github.com/casualjim/).
 I am grateful to him for his much inspiring code.

-The version from runtime piece of code is largely inspired by the wonderful work from the [golangci](https://github.com/golangci/golangci-lint) community.
+The version-from-go-runtime piece of code is largely inspired by the wonderful work from the [golangci](https://github.com/golangci/golangci-lint) community.